tilmanrassy/emacs-dir-treeview/README.md

     (require 'dir-treeview)
 ```

+### Installation of the "pleasant" theme

+Make sure the "Font Awesome" icon font is installed on your computer.

+If you installed dir-treeview from MELPA, there is nothing else to do.
+If you installed dir-treeview manually, copy
+the file `dir-treeview-pleasant-theme.el` either to somewhere in the theme load path (cf. Lisp variable `custom-theme-load-path`)
+or to somewhere in the usual load path (cf. Lisp variable `load-path`).

+To enable the theme, see [Enabling themes](#enabling-themes).

 ### Post-installation setup

 Bind a key, for example F9, to the command `dir-treeview` by adding the following